I was diagnosed with dyslexia and ADHD at age 8. And guess what? It was actually one of the best things that ever happened to me!

 Wherever you are in your journey, never give up hope.
 I’m dedicated to empowering people with LD / ADHD, and I’ve never been more encouraged.
 People with LD / ADHD are a force in business, entertainment, sports, government, and more.
 Role models now proudly announce they have LD / ADHD.
 And organizations like Eye to Eye—the national mentoring movement for different thinkers—are showing that anything is possible with LD / ADHD when you have the right support.

-Marc L. Hoffman is a education entrepreneur, motivational speaker, and educational therapist, and national advocate in the LD / ADHD community.
-Through his speeches, seminars, workshops, and one-on-one engagements, he shares his vision of success for anyone with LD / ADHD.
+Marc Hoffman is an education entrepreneur, motivational speaker, and national advocate in the LD/ADHD community.
+Through his talks, seminars, workshops, and one-on-one engagements, he shares his vision of success for anyone with LD/ADHD.

 He is the founder of the Hoffman Educational Group, an organization that offers customized educational advocacy and consulting services for students and their families.
 In addition, as the founder and President of Strong Start Early Care & Education, Marc is forging new pathways into establishing quality inquiry-based education for young children - something he passionately believes will help prepare them for success in school and life.
 With schools located in Trumbull, CT and Shelton, CT, Strong Start provides high-quality early childhood education to over 400 kids.

 Marc’s passion for educating others is personal.
 Diagnosed with dyslexia and ADHD at age 8, he provides unique and deeply personal insights into the most effective ways to help all learners reach their potential.
 He served on the Eye to Eye board, the national non-profit mentoring movement that matches school-aged students with LD/ADHD with other LD/ADHD high school and college students for over ten years.